-Feel free to get in touch with any questions or if you’d like to discuss some work, projects or commissions.
+Feel free to get in touch with any questions or if you’d like to discuss work, projects or commissions.
 I’m available for school visits, workshops and author events.

 Stripes Children’s Books